JhouLab/Pi5WebcamRecorder/README.md

 1. There is currently no way to specify what folder to save files go.
 All files go to the same folder as the program itself.

+2. When launching, you will get the following warning, which I can't get rid of, despite considerable effort trying.
+It seems to be harmless, so you can just ignore it:

-2. When launching, you will get a bunch of warnings: "libpng warning: iCCP: known incorrect sRGB profile".
+    libpng warning: iCCP: known incorrect sRGB profile
-I have no idea how to get rid of them, and I definitely tried.

-3. Currently, GPIO pins can remotely start a recording, but they cannot stop it.
-You have to manually stop the recording by typing the camera number.

-4. The video frame timestamp is when the frame was READ by the Python code, but the actual pixel data was likely CAPTURED from the camera sensor up to 70ms earlier.
-It is then stored in an internal buffer until the Pi reads it.
-For more accurate timestamps, we need to subtract the delay from capture to read, but I haven't done this yet.
+3. Data captured from the camera sensor is stored in an internal buffer, and read by python somewhat later.
+For more accurate timestamps, we need to determine the latency from capture to data transfer, and subtract that latency.
+My hunch is the error is <100ms, most likely around 70-80ms, but I haven't measured this yet.

 #  INSTALLING ON A NEW MACHINE:

-Hopefully you are using a machine where someone has already installed everything for you.
-If not, please follow these three steps:
+To install on a new machine, follow these three steps:

 ### STEP 1: Clone the github repository.

   There are two ways to do this:

   #### Method 1: Easy, but you won't be able to upload changes to Github.
-  Open a command prompt, then type:
+  Open a command prompt, use "cd" to select a destination directory, then type:

     git clone https://github.com/JhouLab/Pi5WebcamRecorder

   Now go to STEP 2.

   #### Method 2: Harder, but gives you to ability to upload changes to the lab account
-  This is essential to fix bugs or add features.
-First download Github Desktop for Raspberry Pi from these instructions: https://pi-apps.io/install-app/install-github-desktop-on-raspberry-pi/
+  Download Github Desktop from these instructions: https://pi-apps.io/install-app/install-github-desktop-on-raspberry-pi/

   In a nutshell, you first need to install Pi-Apps using this command:

     wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash

-  Then launch Pi-Apps, select "Programming", then "Github Desktop", which is the purple cat icon, and then click the button to install Github Desktop.
+  Then launch Pi-Apps, select "Programming", then "Github Desktop" (the purple cat icon), and then click the button to install Github Desktop.
 Now launch it from the main Raspberry Pi menu, under "Accessories", then log into the lab github account with jhoulab1@gmail.com as username and standard password.

-  Now, select "File", "Clone repository", then "Github.com", then JhouLab/Pi5WebcamRecorder
+  Now, select "File", "Clone repository", "Github.com", then JhouLab/Pi5WebcamRecorder

 ## STEP 2: Install OpenCV.
   Instructions for installing it on a Pi5 are here: https://qengineering.eu/install%20opencv%20on%20raspberry%20pi%205.html

-  (I happened to use method #2 in the link above, but the others will likely work also)
+  I happened to use method #2 in the link above, which involves typing the following two commands:

+    sudo apt-get install libopencv-dev
+    sudo apt-get install python3-opencv

+  As of 6/12/2024, the above installs OpenCV version 4.6.0, which was released 6/12/2022, whereas the latest version is 4.10.
+However, the old one seems to work well enough.

 ## STEP 3: Install rpi-lpgio
   Annoyingly, the Pi5 uses different GPIO hardware than the Pi4, which is not compatible with the default GPIO library RPi.GPIO.
-There are several workarounds, but the simplest is to uninstall the standard library and install python3-rpi-lpgio, a drop-in replacement:
+There are several workarounds.
+A simple one is to uninstall the standard library and install python3-rpi-lpgio, a drop-in replacement:

     sudo apt remove  python3-rpi.gpio